Your Favorite Sexual Fantasy Reveals Everything About Your Personality Type

 Neuroticism

-If you're neurotic (AKA suffer from a lot of stress and anxiety), Lehmiller found that you're more likely to fantasize about a calming sexual experience with a loving partner.
+If you're neurotic (AKA often feel stressed or anxious), Lehmiller found that you're more likely to fantasize about a calming sexual experience with a loving partner.

 “Neurotic people fantasized more about passion and romance, perhaps because feeling desire puts them at ease and allows them to relax and enjoy the activity,” Lehmiller told the Huffington Post.
 “Neurotics fantasized less about having group sex and trying new things, perhaps because these activities involve elements of uncertainty, which can be stressful.”